 Online shopping has truly revolutionised the retail world: instead of going to the shops to buy that iPad cover or a cute skirt, we now click a few buttons and it can be express posted to our door.
-Shopping has never been easier or more accessible: now, retailers are available 24/7 for us, and we can shop around for different products in the comfort of our pyjamas.
-In short: the world is pretty amazing right now.
-A Must Read: How To Stay Secure When Shopping Online?
+Shopping has never been easier or more accessible, with retailers available 24/7 for us.
+We can shop around for different products in the comfort of our pyjamas at home.

 While there are definitely legitimate concerns when it comes to shopping online, there are some simple steps you can take to protect yourself.
 To help you shop with peace of mind, here are some essential tips to help you stay secure online.

-If you come across a website you want to buy from, do a background check and ensure they have a physical address and phone number – call them if needed to see if there is a representative to speak to, should anything go wrong.
-Also remember to read customer reviews on websites like Google; a company with a lot of negative reviews could spell out trouble.
+If you come across a website you want to buy from, do a background check and ensure they have a physical address and phone number.
+You may like to call them to see if there is a staff member to speak to, should anything go wrong.
+Also, remember to read customer reviews on websites like Google.
+A company with a lot of negative reviews could spell out trouble.

 While you definitely want to look for the best deals online, it’s also a good idea to be wary of any deals that might be too good to be true.
 This is where comparison shopping comes in: browse on other websites that sell the same product, and see how much they have priced the product at.
 If the price you are looking at seems too good to be true, it probably is.